Here is the last triplet quilt. This might sound funny since they are almost exactly the same, but this one is my favorite.

 I took these pictures on my friend Jill's clothesline.
 It was pretty windy and we had a grand time trying to keep the quilts from flying off the line!

 I can pretty much guarantee that I won't be making another one of these anytime soon.
-So here is a free pattern for this quilt so its cuteness can live on!
+So here is a pattern for this quilt so its cuteness can live on!